-Students who attain twenty RLP points will be presented with a gift voucher (or equivalent) by their Hm.
+Students who attain twenty RLP points (Middle School) or ten RLP points (Upper School) will be presented with a voucher (or equivalent) by their Hm.

+3.4.2 Distinction:

-3.4.2 Distinction: Distinctions are awarded for excellent achievement by the Head Master.
+Distinctions are awarded for excellent achievement by the Head Master.

 Teachers may recommend that a Distinction is appropriate and should sign, date and write 'Distinction recommended' on the work (if possible).
 Teachers should inform the Head Master's PA of the details.
 The Head Master will decide if the work merits a Distinction and the student will be invited to a meet with him.